 Let’s have a look at the Sattu Paratha recipe –

 - In a mixing bowl, get some mustard oil, Sattu, and salt.
 Mix it well and add water as needed.

 - Now, add the carom seeds (Ajwain), lemon juice, finely chopped chilies and ginger-garlic paste to it.
 Mix again.

 - Use this mixture to stuff inside your paratha dough.

 If your kids don’t like Radishes, you should definitely try out this trick in your kitchen.
 They will surely love it.

-- Grate the radish and mix it along with red chilli powder, turmeric powder and salt.
+- Grate the radish and mix it along with red chili powder, turmeric powder, and salt.